Talk about a sticky topic!

 Rinsing your mouth out with water and drinking plenty of water throughout the day helps to wash away bacteria and food particles that can contribute to the formation of dental plaque.
 It can also help with bad breath.

-Xylitol is a special type of sugar molecule (not the same kind of sugar that causes cavities) that helps prevent plaque buildup on teeth.
+Xylitol is a special type of sugar molecule (not the same kind of sugar that causes dental cavities) that helps prevent plaque buildup on teeth.
 When you chew xylitol gum, it interferes with the plaque’s ability to stick together and accumulate in your mouth.
+Xylitol actually helps prevents tooth decay and cavity-causing bacteria from growing.

 The American Dental Association recommends that individuals brush their teeth twice a day for two minutes each time with fluoride toothpaste and floss at least once a day to help remove dental plaque and prevent its buildup.

-Removing dental plaque is easy when you follow these tips:
+Removing dental plaque is easy when you follow these dental hygiene tips:

 Everybody gets a plaque on their teeth.
 But removing it regularly will help you avoid cavities and gum disease.
 Daily brushing and flossing are key.
 Unfortunately, most of us miss a little plaque now and then.
-By scheduling regular dental checkups and cleanings with your hygienist or dental professional, you can have a blank slate to work with so that your mouth stays healthier, longer.
-As long as you remove plaque before it calcifies into tartar, you reduce your risk of more aggressive periodontal disease and the health effects that come with it.
+By scheduling and visiting your dentist regularly for dental checkups and cleanings with your hygienist or dental professional, you can have a blank slate to work with so that your mouth stays healthier, longer.
+As long as you remove plaque before it calcifies into tartar, you reduce your risk of tooth decay, more aggressive periodontal disease, and the health effects that come with it.